Netflix made waves recently with the announcement of a new logo.

 That’s hard work, especially for those close to their brand.
 That closeness can distort perspective, making it hard to envision anything beyond the familiar.

 As a result, in-house attempts to freshen or adapt a well-loved logo can sometimes yield flat designs that fail to rise to the occasion.

 Crowdsourcing solves all of that.
 With platforms like crowdspring, your needs are broadcast to an army of talented creatives itching to show you their best ideas.

-You have the opportunity to engage directly with designers to make sure the final product has that wow factor.
+You can engage directly with designers to ensure the final product has that wow factor.

 Design Done Better